The Ives Manufacturing Company was an American toy manufacturer from 1868 to 1932. It was founded

 The company initially produced paper dolls whose limbs moved in response to hot air.

-Ives began producing a wide range of toys, including a toy cannon that shot using real gunpowder
+Ives eventually began producing a wide range of toys, including iron cap balls, a toy cannon that shot using real gunpowder

 and clockwork powered dolls and animals that could move.
 The clockwork toys were designed by Jerome Secor,

 Nathan Warner, and Arthur Hotchkiss and by the 1880's, Ives was a leading producer of these toys.

 Emphasis shifted to trains as Ives toy designs were copied by other

 sell them more cheaply.
 In the early years Ives produced floor